 The elements of the Gospel are the good news described by Paul in 1 Corinthians 15:3–6.
 Christ died for our sins, then he was buried and raised on the third day.
 Then, he appeared to 12 apostles and more than five hundred people at the same time.
 Therefore, Paul is one of the hundred eyewitnesses who received the divine message, not a man-made doctrine, and then passed it on to others.

 Jesus and the apostles have traveled a lot and visited many places.
-They preached the crucifixion and resurrection of Christ everywhere they go.
+They preached the crucifixion and resurrection of Christ everywhere they went.
 The apostles not only theorized about the Kingdom but also presented an eyewitness account and proof about Christ’s death for our sins (proved by his burial), and his resurrection on the third day (as seen by the eyewitnesses), thus presenting the salvation of mankind through Christ.

 But why is the Gospel good news?

 To understand it, we must first take a look at the bad news.
 During the time of Moses, various Old Testament Laws were given to the inhabitants of Israel (Deuteronomy 5:1).
-The Law was a measuring unit, and sin was anything that falls short of “perfect” according to that standard.
+The Law was a measuring unit, and sin was anything that fell short of “perfect” according to that standard.

 The Old Testament Law requirement was so detailed and strict that no human being could possibly follow it fully, in person or spirit.
 In terms of good and evil, people are all in the same spiritual boat and tend to sin frequently.
 The punishment for sin is eventually “death” – spiritual separation from God, the source of life (Romans 3:23).